 Using SNMP and SNMP- traps the protocol SNMP should be enabled.
+All fields must be filled in for a correct operation of SNMP.
+Contact your network administrator for details of data not known.

-8.3.2.6.1 SNMPv2c / SNMPv3 (Activation Key required)
+8.3.2.7.1 SNMPv2c / SNMPv3 (Activation Key required)